 Young and impulsive, de Bohun was the nephew of the Earl of Hereford, eager to make his name on the battlefield.

-Realising his chance for glory, de Bohun charged at Bruce with his lance, and Bruce, in a highly risky move, took up the challenge.
-At the last moment, Bruce swerved aside and brought his axe crashing into Bohun’s head, killing him instantly – and breaking his axe.
+According to a later Scottish account, de Bohun spotted Bruce while he was inspecting the troops ahead of the battle.
+Realising this was his chance for glory, de Bohun charged at Bruce with his lance, and Bruce, in a highly risky move, took up the challenge.
+At the last moment, de Bohun missed the king and Bruce brought his axe crashing into Bohun’s head, killing him instantly and breaking his axe.

 This brutal clash between the two heroic horsemen was a huge morale boost for the Scots, and a serious blow to English confidence.
 This story is why you usually see King Robert depicted with an axe, including in our own statue.